So you’re building a new home and you’ve thought it all the way through.

 Bay & Bow Windows

-A bay or bow window creates dimension.
+A bay & bow window creates dimension.
 These windows project outward, creating a stunning visual display and add curb appeal to your home.
 A bay window can also add seating or storage inside your home.

 Picture & Geometric Windows